ThatOneShortGuy/mkxi-highlighting/README.md

 ![Syntax Highlighting](imgs/syntaxhighlighting.png)

+Note that comments show where the specific Mindustry related commands need to be added.

 ## Installation

 It's not added to the VS Code Marketplace yet, so you have to install it manually.
 To do so, the extensions folder is located at `~/.vscode/extensions` on Linux and macOS, and at `%USERPROFILE%\.vscode\extensions` on Windows.